 - Monitor results and correct those operations that are not flowing forward efficiently.

 - Document the process and communicate it effectively to stakeholders.

 The program manager thus oversees different operations and considers their risks, how goals are met and how resources are applied.
 From his unique global perspective, he is able to suggest the best ways to successfully accomplish the goals for complex operation within the company.

-Thus, as the Project Management Institute claims, the program manager “can be thought of as a ‘super’ project manager.
+Thus, as the Project Management Institute claims, the PM “can be thought of as a ‘super’ project manager.
 His or her role is mainly operational since this person is responsible for planning and governance and for overseeing the successful delivery of the program’s output/product.”